 It’s so easy to go overboard and wear out your motivation when trying something new and rewarding.
 To ease into a sustainable journaling habit, start with just a sentence or two.
 Whatever’s on your mind at that moment, jot it down, set it down, and move on.
 Try this for a minute or so every day.
 Once you get into a rhythm, you may find yourself writing a paragraph, a page, or more without even realizing it.
 Until then, keep it short and sweet.

-6. Jumpstart journaling with guided or prompted journals.
+Jumpstart journaling with guided or prompted journals.

 If you find it hard to get started or just don’t know what to write, consider getting a guided journal with prompts that fit your current goals and lifestyle.
-For example, if you want to tap into the power of daily gratitude, try a Gratitude Journal with prompts that make it easy to write and develop an attitude of gratitude.
+For example, if you want to tap into the power of daily gratitude, try a gratitude notebook with prompts that make it easy to write and develop an attitude of gratitude.
 Same goes with self-care, health and wellness, even goal setting.
 There are guided journals for all of that good stuff and more.